JTL-lab/card-phylo/README.md

 If you simply want to use this workflow, download and extract the [latest release](https://github.com/snakemake-workflows/card-phylo/releases).
 If you intend to modify and further extend this workflow or want to work under version control, fork this repository as outlined in [Advanced](#advanced).
 The latter way is recommended.

-#### Step 2: Install and activate the conda environment
+#### Step 2: Install dependencies

-While you can set up individual envs for each rule this is a simple pipeline so we just have one big env.

-`conda env create -f envs/card-phylo.yml`
-`conda activate card-phylo`
+To run this you must have a newish [snakemake](https://snakemake.readthedocs.io/en/stable/) (>5.11) and [conda](https://docs.conda.io/en/latest/miniconda.html) available in your path.

+This workflow has only been tested on linux systems, it should work on OSX and hopefully windows but no guarantees.

-#### Step 3: Configure workflow
+#### Step 2: Configure workflow

-Configure the workflow according to your needs via editing the file `config.yaml`.
+Configure the workflow according to your needs via editing the file `config/config.yaml`.

 Main options are changing the version of CARD canonical/CARD prevalence and changing the cluster threshold proportion ID%.